Simultaneous Ordinal Maximin Share and Envy-Based Guarantees

 Our first main result establishes the existence of \emph{complete} allocations—where all goods are allocated—that are simultaneously EFX and \(1\)-out-of-\(\lceil 3n/2 \rceil\) MMS for ordered instances. \begin{restatable}{theorem}{theoremOne} For every ordered instance $(M,N,(v_i)_{i\in N})$ of fair division, there exists a complete allocation that is 1-out-of-$\ceil{3n/2}$ MMS and EFX at the same time. \end{restatable}

 Our second main result extends the compatibility of \(1\)-out-of-\(\lceil 3n/2 \rceil\) MMS and envy-based fairness to a more general setting, which we call \emph{top-\(n\) instances}.
+Top-$n$ instances have recently received heightened attention.
+They were introduced in \cite{Markakis2023_topN}, and further expanded upon in \cite{Mancho2025_topN}.
 In this setting, agents agree only on the set of the top \(n\) most valuable goods; that is, there exists a renaming of the goods \(g_1, \ldots, g_m\) such that

 This assumption is strictly weaker than full orderedness.
 Under this setting, we prove the existence of complete allocations that are simultaneously EF1 and \(1\)-out-of-\(\lceil 3n/2 \rceil\) MMS. \begin{restatable}{theorem}{theoremTwo} Given a top-$n$ instance $I$, there exists a partial allocation that is both 1-out-of-$\ceil{3n/2}$ MMS and EFX, and there exists a complete allocation that is both 1-out-of-$\ceil{3n/2}$ MMS and EF1. \end{restatable}